mekinsie/currency-exchanger/README.md

 This application will allow you to convert one currency to any other currency.
 The purpose of this project is to practice using API keys.

 ## Setup/Installation Requirements

-View directly:
-* You can view this directly on my <a href="https://mekinsie.github.io/currency-exchanger" target="_blank">github pages</a>.

 Note: You need to have git and npm already installed to setup and install this project.

 **Download the repo:**